 I, …………………………………………………………................... (name of member), do swear that I will be faithful to the House and do solemnly and sincerely promise at all times to promote that which will advance, and to oppose all that may harm, the House; to obey, observe, uphold and maintain the laws, rules, orders and procedures of the House, the Constitution and all other laws of the Republic of South Africa; to discharge my duties with all my strength and talents to the best of my knowledge and ability and true to the dictates of my conscience; to do justice unto all; and to devote myself to the well-being of the House and its members.

-May the Almighty God by His Grace and/or the ancestors guide and sustain me in keeping this oath with honour and dignity.
+May the Almighty God by His Grace guide and sustain me in keeping this oath with honour and dignity.

 So help me God.